dvij542/Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am Dvij Kalaria, a final-year Masters of Science in Robotics (MSR) student at the Robotics Institute, Carnegie Mellon University advised by Dr. John Dolan and Dr. Qin Lin.
-I am interested in Agile robots, Embodied AI, Reinforcement Learning (RL), Adaptive control, Computer Vision especially in the domain of mobile robots.
-Currently, I am working on using RL for offroad driving on uneven terrain on a custom-built simulator.
-Apart from this, I am an active part as the vehicle dynamics lead of AIRacingTech for Indy Autonomous Challenge (IAC).
+I am Dvij Kalaria, a first-year EECS PhD student at UC Berkeley affiliated with [Berkeley AI Research](https://bair.berkeley.edu/) (BAIR) advised by [Prof. Shankar Sastry](https://www2.eecs.berkeley.edu/Faculty/Homepages/sastry.html).

+Previously I was a MS Robotics student at CMU [LeCAR](https://lecar-lab.github.io/) lab and [DRIVE](https://drive-lab-cmu.github.io/) lab, working with Professor [Guanya Shi](https://www.gshi.me/) and [John M. Dolan](https://www.ri.cmu.edu/ri-faculty/john-m-dolan/).

+Broadly, I am interested in Agile robots 🦾 🦿 🏎️ that operate at their limits and can rapidly adapt to unknown scenarios.
+Currently, I am focused on marying game theory with real-time robots such that they can play sports like table tennis, and can collaborate with humans in whole body tasks like lifting and moving around heavy objects.

+From 2022 to 2024 I led vehicle dynamics team of [AI Racing Tech](https://www.airacingtech.com/) 🏎️, a multi-million $ autonomous racing research project in UCB, CMU and UCSD.
+I deployed real-world robot learning on F1-level self-driving race cars at 160 MPH.
+We are the top U.S. team in the [Indy Autonomous Challenge](https://www.indyautonomouschallenge.com/).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}} / {{< staticref "uploads/cv.pdf" "newtab" >}}CV (elaborate){{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}} / {{< staticref "uploads/cv.pdf" "newtab" >}}CV (elaborate){{< /staticref >}}.